-MCL continued to excel in the different licensure and certification exams, garnering outstanding performances and perfect passing rates (100%) in the Electrical Engineer Licensure Exam, Electronics Technician Licensure Exam, and the Industrial Engineering Certification Exam.
-In the August 2019 Mechanical Engineer Licensure Examination, MCL, having obtained a 95.65% passing rate, ranked as the no. 2 Top Performing School with 10 to 49 Examinees.
+Mapúa MCL continued to excel in the different licensure and certification exams, garnering outstanding performances and perfect passing rates (100%) in the Electrical Engineer Licensure Exam, Electronics Technician Licensure Exam, and the Industrial Engineering Certification Exam.
+In the August 2019 Mechanical Engineer Licensure Examination, Mapúa MCL, having obtained a 95.65% passing rate, ranked as the no. 2 Top Performing School with 10 to 49 Examinees.
 The institution has been consistent with its licensure exam results for Mechanical Engineering, ranking as the no. 1 Top Performing School among private higher education institutions and no. 4 Top Performing School in the Philippines with its 95.05% weighted passing rate in the 2014 to 2018 Mechanical Engineer Licensure Exam.

-MCL was granted Autonomous Status, as per CHED Memorandum Order No. 12, Series of 2019.
+Mapúa MCL was granted Autonomous Status, as per CHED Memorandum Order No. 12, Series of 2019.
 CHED has extended its validity period until 2023, as per CHED Memorandum Order No. 7 series of 2021.
-Given this, MCL has offered two new programs, B.S.
+Given this, Mapúa MCL has offered new programs, B.S.
 Business Administration and B.S.
-Psychology, starting Academic Year 2020-2021
+Psychology, starting Academic Year 2020-2021.

-As a result of its quest to continually improve 21st-century education, MCL has been awarded the Blackboard Catalyst Award for Leading Change in 2017 and Blackboard Award for Professional Development in recognition of its Opportunities for Lifelong (#SamaOLL) Project in 2020.
-In 2021, MCL took home the Blackboard Award for Optimizing Student Experience.
+As a result of its quest to continually improve 21st-century education, Mapúa MCL has been awarded the Blackboard Catalyst Award for Leading Change in 2017 and Blackboard Award for Professional Development in recognition of its Opportunities for Lifelong (#SamaOLL) Project in 2020.
+In 2021, Mapúa MCL took home the Blackboard Award for Optimizing Student Experience.

-MCL has achieved another milestone by obtaining a three-star overall rating from the Quacquarelli Symonds (QS) Star Rating System from the United Kingdom in 2020.
-Significantly, MCL received a five-star rating for Employability, due to the competence of its graduates as professionals in their respective fields; a four-star rating for Facilities, for its smart campus and drive to deliver an advanced learning experience for students; and a three-star rating for Social Responsibility and Inclusiveness, for being true to its mission to contribute to the solution of industry's and society's problems through the various engagements of students with communities.
+Mapúa MCL has achieved another milestone by obtaining a three-star overall rating from the Quacquarelli Symonds (QS) Star Rating System from the United Kingdom in 2020.
+Significantly, Mapúa MCL received a five-star rating for Employability, due to the competence of its graduates as professionals in their respective fields; a four-star rating for Facilities, for its smart campus and drive to deliver an advanced learning experience for students; and a three-star rating for Social Responsibility and Inclusiveness, for being true to its mission to contribute to the solution of industry's and society's problems through the various engagements of students with communities.
+With this achievement, Mapúa MCL received Certificate of Commendation from CHED in August 2022.

-In 2021, MCL was awarded the most outstanding school in the Laguna Excellence Awards.
-Also, MCL was granted membership in the Philippine Association of Colleges and Universities in January 2022.
-Through this, the institution has leveled up its national stature, assuring students and stakeholders of its dedication to its vision.
+In 2021, Mapúa MCL was awarded the most outstanding school in the Laguna Excellence Awards.
+Mapúa MCL was also granted membership in the Philippine Association of Colleges and Universities in September 2022.
+In 2022, Mapúa MCL started to offer Allied Health Sciences and aligned its business programs in collaboration with Arizona State University through Cintana Alliance.
+It also offered Master of Science in Shipping Business program under CMET in partnership with Business College of Athens (BCA) in Greece.
+Through these partnerships, Mapúa MCL has leveled up its national stature, assuring students and stakeholders of its dedication to its vision.